MicrosoftDocs/sql-docs/docs/advanced-analytics/python/install-additional-python-packages-on-sql-server.md

 + We recommend that you use Python in-database for tasks that benefit from tight integration with the database engine, such as machine learning, rather than tasks that simply query the database.

-## How to add a new Python package
+## Add a package from the Python command line

 1. Download the Windows version of the Python package.
 If you're installing Python packages on a server with no internet access, download the WHL file to a different computer and then copy it to the server.